darrenldl/docfd/README.md

 Searching `[github]` in repo root:
 ![](screenshots/main1.png)

-The TUI is divided into three sections:
+The default TUI is divided into four sections:
 - Left is the list of documents which satisfy the search constraints
 - Top right is the preview of the document
 - Bottom right is the ranked content search result list
-- Bottom bar is the search interface
+- Bottom is the search interface

 ### Controls

-Docfd operates in modes, the initial mode is `Navigation` mode
+Docfd operates in modes, the initial mode is `Navigation` mode.

 `Navigation` mode
 - Scroll down the document list